 Bracken and The Narwhal are suing the RCMP, who arrested the photojournalist while she was covering a police raid on Wet’suwet’en territory for the online publication.
 (The charges against Bracken, who was arrested with documentary filmmaker Michael Toledano, were dropped in December 2021.)

 The RCMP responded in court to the lawsuit in October.
-Their lawyers argue that journalists are not exempt from an injunction banning protests against natural gas drilling on Wet’suwet’en territory – but they’re also claiming that Bracken was “aiding or abetting” protesters.
+Their lawyers argue that journalists are not exempt from an injunction banning protests against a recently completed pipeline that passes through Wet’suwet’en territory and underneath the Morice river – but they’re also claiming that Bracken was “aiding or abetting” protesters.

 The RCMP acknowledge that an editor at The Narwhal told police the day before the raid that Bracken was in the area, and also acknowledged that a senior RCMP officer told the publication that she would let officers in the field know Bracken was working in the area.